 Type 1: Responses that are in figures or numbers represent quantitative data.
 This data is usually generated through the rating or NPS questions where you ask respondents to rate your services between 1 to 5.
-Quantitative data will tell your customer views and a great online survey tool will help you separate and quantitative data as per your requirements.
-Moreover, you can download the data, create graphs, heatmap, compile reports and share the analysis with your team.
+Quantitative data will tell your customer views, and a great online survey tool will help you separate and quantitative data as per your requirements.
+Moreover, you can download the data, create graphs, heatmap, compile reports, and share the analysis with your team.

 Survey results can come in many forms and shapes.
 If a response tells about an unresolved issue, mark it as a tactical response to prevent further escalation.
-Apart from that, if a survey response provides an opinion or suggestion to improve ensure to add it to the list of possible changes.
+Apart from that, if a survey response provides an opinion or suggestion to improve, ensure to add it to the list of possible changes.

-Determine what customers value most
+- Determine what customers value most

-Identify the root cause
+- Identify the root cause

-It does not matter how many customers are satisfied with the service, there is always enough scope for improvement.
+It does not matter how many customers are satisfied with the service; there is always enough scope for improvement.
 You need to analyze the feedback to identify the gaps between customer experience and the state of your customer service.
 Such analysis will provide you with the subtle causes leading to customer dissatisfaction and what went wrong that needs to be fixed immediately.
 The best way to suggest changes is to focus on process and not on personalities.
 Remember, you are conducting the client feedback survey to change the process and not to analyze the individual customer service team.

-Communicate the feedback with everyone
+- Communicate the feedback with everyone

-Use feedback report as KPI
+- Use the customer service feedback report as KPI

-Plan and execute the change
+- Plan and execute the change

 - Identify the areas needing improvement by focusing on goals.
 It also involves the resources and individuals facilitating the process.